You see the following in your morning newsfeed:

-Today, you must run through 18 hours to push across a mountain of work.
-There is no way you can turn off any of it.
+“Not today,” you sigh and tell yourself.
+Today, you must work for 18 hours straight to move a mountain of work.
+There is no way you can turn any of it off.

 So you overwork through another of your frantic days in a half-eyed haze.
-It is the haze of sleep deprivation, carried over from many yesterdays you lost count of.
+It is the haze of insomnia, carried over from many yesterdays of lost hours of sleep that you lost count of.

 Can I ever sleep better and wake up like a new person raring to go?

 You remember someone told you that Hypnos, the Greek god of sleep, was the twin brother of Thanatos, their god of death.
 Perhaps half-knowingly, you’re trying to go out in peaceful sleep.

 You, too, might be ignoring your body’s need for sleep, or not be knowing how to get to sleep quickly.
 If so, check out these 6 Best Sleep Hacks (From Science).